Interface and Basics

 Add Text, and access all the typography tools you need in one versatile panel.

-Add and edit Text content in crisp vector format, move and resize your Text box, and convert the result to raster graphics for unlimited customization.
+Add and edit Text content in crisp vector format.
+Move and resize your Text box, and convert the results to raster graphics to add to your artwork.

 Add Text to your document with a tap.

 A bounding box containing the word Text will appear on your canvas.
 The text appears in your currently selected color, and uses Procreate’s default font, Eina.

 Use the Keyboard to type into your Text box or use Apple Pencil to Scribble.